You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 Since you’d be using smaller containers within the cooker for these as well, think about how many different types you’d want to make at once, and plan to buy a pot big enough to fit your jars.

-It’s easy to make the switch from double boiler to instant pot if you’re experienced, but you can also start with recipes that are already instant pot tested.
+It’s easy to make the switch from a double boiler to an Instant Pot if you’re experienced, but you can also start with recipes that are already Instant Pot tested.

 When you’re thinking of other uses you’ll put your new multicooker to, do be sure to check out the differences between models, as well as the actual instant pot sizes.